kmwolowiec/spark-churn-prediction/README.md

 running Machine Learning algorithms, and much more.
 Spark is available on Java and Scala.
 There is also a Python API that is used in this project.

 The project consists of two notebooks:
-* Exploratory Data Analysis and training process performed on a sample of traffic data
+* `EDA - saple data.ipynb` - Exploratory Data Analysis and training process performed on a sample of traffic data
-* Modelling & Evaluation performed on full dataset (~14Gb) using AWS Elastic Map Reduce cluster.
+* `AWS EMR training.ipynb` - Modelling & Evaluation performed on full dataset (~14Gb) using AWS Elastic Map Reduce cluster.

 <p align="center">
 <img width="150" vertical-align="middle" src="img/enr.png"/>